 We take pride that SafetyCulture is seen as a world leader in products that promote safety and quality, and we know how important our role is in helping our customers improve their day-to-day operations.

 We see our approach to cyber security as a key pillar in maintaining our status as a leader in this space, and this page provides an overview of how we approach cyber security as an organization.

 SafetyCulture has an active, robust and continually improving cyber security program in place to ensure that our organization and the products we provide are secured.
-SafetyCulture’s cyber security program employs a number of controls at a technical and operational level to ensure that we have an effective, defense-in-depth approach to protect from cyber attacks and secure the data handled by our SaaS applications iAuditor.
+SafetyCulture’s cyber security program employs a number of controls at a technical and operational level to ensure that we have an effective, defense-in-depth approach to protect from cyber attacks and secure the data handled by our SaaS application iAuditor.

 Key features include:

 A security program aligned with industry best practice standards, including the use of cloud platforms that are compliant with trusted security benchmarks including ISO27001 and SOC 2.

 A focus on getting the basics right, in recognizing that the fundamentals of security remain the most critical.
 This includes:

 Employing robust mechanisms to ensure that access to SafetyCulture systems and customer data is carefully controlled.